ekrem-albayrak/samples-dotnetcore/README.md

 # Alerting on workplace operating state change (based on mqtt callbacks)

-A .net core console application wich listen to machine state changes event over an MQTT Broker and prints out a alarting message if a specific workplace operating state occures.
+A .net core console application wich register and subscribe to machine state changes over our Callback-Functionality with an MQTT Broker and prints out a alarting message if a specific workplace operating state occures.

+Attention:

-Attention: Requires a MQTT-Broker (TCP)
+Requires a MQTT-Broker
+(For tests you can use test mqtt-brokers like "test.mosquitto.org").

 ```csharp